quickstrom/quickstrom/dsl/README.md

 ## Building

-A regular build, for use in WebCheck, is done with Nix:
+A regular build, for use in Quickstrom, is done with Nix:

 ```
 $ nix-build
 ```

-This creates a derivation with compiled externs and CoreFn representations of all dependencies, including the WebCheck modules in this package.
+This creates a derivation with compiled externs and CoreFn representations of all dependencies, including the Quickstrom modules in this package.

-WebCheck's Nix build invokes this build itself, so you generally don't need to run `nix-build` for this package.
+Quickstrom's Nix build invokes this build itself, so you generally don't need to run `nix-build` for this package.

 ## Hacking